DEFEATING COVID together

 A core part of Diné Pride's mission is to work for the safety and wellness of our Indigenous LGBTQIA family members in Indian Country.
-For this reason, we will do our best to serve the LGBTQ+ community throughout this crisis by connecting people to resources and support they need.
+For this reason, we will do our best to serve the LGBTQ+ community throughout this crisis by connecting people to the resources and support they need.

 The novel coronavirus and the disease it causes, COVID-19, has proven to be detrimental to our Sovereign Nations.
 Our LGBTQ+ relatives are at increased risk for this virus because such a high percentage of Native LGBTQ+ communities are immune-compromised due to a lack of access to basic healthcare, life necessities, and health insurance.